lwariar/HB-MedAlert/README.md

 Open a new window/tab on your browser to localhost:5000

 ### Future Implementation:
 Send an SMS using Twilio
-Autocomplete for names of drugs and devices
+Add an autocomplete feature for names of drugs and devices
+Add filters to the search function
 The app will automatically notify the user via email or text message of any recalls